What is Alcoholism?

 National Institute on Alcohol Abuse and Alcoholism (NIAAA).

-Alcohol and Drug Rehab for Women - Recovery Connection® (RCx) website is dedicated to helping people, or their loved ones, in need of help with detox, drug addiction, or alcoholism.
+Alcohol and Drug Rehab for Women - Recovery Connection® (RCx) website is dedicated to helping people or their loved ones in need of help with detox, drug addiction, or alcoholism.
 Find treatment or call 1-(800)-993-3869.